Alex Morgan, US women's soccer team honored at The ESPYS

 "Sorry, but this is probably the second-best trophy we won this week," Morgan said jokingly, hoisting her individual trophy.

 As she got up from the front row, Megan Rapinoe's black tuxedo jacket opened and exposed her left breast, which was caught by cameras showing the in-house feed of the show.
-It wasn't immediately known whether it went out over the live national telecast.
+An ABC spokesperson said the show would be further edited for the Mountain and Western time zones.

 "I've dropped the F-bomb on every stage the last four days, so we'll just spare you that," Rapinoe told the audience.